Find the Best Talent in Georgia

 in Georgia

-The Labor Code of Georgia is the main government statute that regulates employment and labor relations for the state’s workforce of 1.4 million.
-The code provides employees with protections against discrimination based on various factors, including age, religion, sexual orientation, gender expression, and race.
+The Labor Code of Georgia is the primary statute regulating employment and labor relations for the country’s workforce of 1.87 million.
+It provides employees with legal protections against discrimination based on age, religion, sexual orientation, gender expression, race, and other factors.

-You can build a remote team in Georgia and grow your business while staying compliant with the law.
-Our recruitment agency will help you find the right employees for your business, and our comprehensive benefits package will make sure that they are taken care of.
+You can build a remote team in Georgia and grow your business while ensuring full compliance with local labor laws.
+Our recruitment agency will help you find the right employees, while our comprehensive benefits package ensures their well-being.

-We offer a complete, competitive, and compliant benefits package to our clients’ remote employees in Georgia.
-This includes the minimum wage, overtime rates, and guaranteed paid time off.
+We offer a complete, competitive, and legally compliant benefits package for remote employees in Georgia.
+This includes adherence to minimum wage regulations, overtime pay, and guaranteed paid time off.

-Contact us today to learn more about how we can help you build a remote team in Georgia.
+Contact us today to learn more about how we can help you build and manage a successful remote team in Georgia.

 Public holidays